vitobotta/hetzner-k3s/README.md

 # Create production grade Kubernetes clusters in Hetzner Cloud in a couple of minutes or less

+## What is this?

-This is a CLI tool - based on a Ruby gem - to quickly create and manage Kubernetes clusters in [Hetzner Cloud](https://www.hetzner.com/cloud) using the lightweight Kubernetes distribution [k3s](https://k3s.io/) from [Rancher](https://rancher.com/).
+This is a CLI tool to quickly create and manage Kubernetes clusters in [Hetzner Cloud](https://www.hetzner.com/cloud) using the lightweight Kubernetes distribution [k3s](https://k3s.io/) from [Rancher](https://rancher.com/).

 Hetzner Cloud is an awesome cloud provider which offers a truly great service with the best performance/cost ratio in the market.
 With Hetzner's Cloud Controller Manager and CSI driver you can provision load balancers and persistent volumes very easily.

 k3s is my favorite Kubernetes distribution now because it uses much less memory and CPU, leaving more resources to workloads.
 It is also super quick to deploy because it's a single binary.

-Using this tool, creating a highly available k3s cluster with 3 masters for the control plane and 3 worker nodes takes about **a couple of minutes** only.
+Using this tool, creating a highly available k3s cluster with 3 masters for the control plane and 3 worker nodes takes about **a few minutes** only.
 This includes

-- creating the infra resources (servers, private network, firewall, load balancer for the API server for HA clusters)
+- creating the infrastructure resources (servers, private network, firewall, load balancer for the API server for HA clusters)
 - deploying k3s to the nodes
 - installing the [Hetzner Cloud Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) to provision load balancers right away
 - installing the [Hetzner CSI Driver](https://github.com/hetznercloud/csi-driver) to provision persistent volumes using Hetzner's block storage